Module 1: SQL Server Overview

 At the end of this module, you will be able to:

-- Determine hardware requirements for SQL Server 2000 and the SQL Server management tools.
+- Determine hardware requirements for SQL Server 2000 and the SQL Server

 - Describe the various SQL Server Editions.